sunsingerus/site-sunsingerus/_posts/2018-07-17-bash-how-to-create-multi-line-case-statement.md

 published: true
 post_date: 2018-07-17 11:11:05
 ---
-What if you'd like to have multi0line case statement?
+What if you'd like to have multi-line case statement?
 Here is an example:
 <pre>
+#!/bin/bash

 A=C

 case "$A" in